nodehack/node-metainspector/README.md

-timeout - Defines the time Metainspector will wait for the url to respond in ms maxRedirects - Specifies the number of redirects Metainspector will follow limit - The limit in the number of bytes Metainspector will download when querying a site
+timeout - Defines the time Metainspector will wait for the url to respond in ms maxRedirects - Specifies the number of redirects Metainspector will follow limit - The limit in the number of bytes Metainspector will download when querying a site headers - any request headers you'd like MetaInspector to add to its request on your behalf
 ```

 ## Usage